-- (g) in a Marine Commercial zone, all structures and buildings up to two storeys, including ancillary buildings, walls and structures, shall be setback a minimum of fifty feet from the high water mark, with an additional fifteen foot setback for the third storey; - (h) in a Neighbourhood Commercial zone, all structures and buildings up to two storeys, including ancillary buildings, walls and structures, shall be setback a minimum of fifty feet from the high water mark, with an additional fifteen foot setback for the third storey; and - (i) in other areas, no land adjacent to the waterfront (except in the Hotel/Tourism zone) may be developed by buildings unless each lot is at least one hundred feet in mean distance measured from high water mark at right angles to the nearest edge of the road boundary, and no building including ancillary buildings, walls and structures, shall, at any point, be closer than fifty feet to high water mark in areas where the coastline is ironshore, or seventyfive feet in other areas.

-(11) Notwithstanding paragraphs (a) to (h) of subregulation (10), the Authority may grant permission for a setback to be located at a lesser distance than that prescribed in those paragraphs, having regard to-

-- (a) the elevation of the property and its environs; - (b) the geology of the property; - (c) the storm/beach ridge; - (d) the existence of a protective reef adjacent to the proposed development; - (e) the location of adjacent development; and - (f) any other material consideration which the Authority considers will affect the proposal.

-(12) Applications for the approval of places of public assembly, gas stations, garages, clubs, restaurants, bars, cinemas, excavations, bulk storage tanks, dive shops and related structures, quarries, hotels, industrial plants including workshops, obnoxious and other similar establishments shall be advertised by the applicant in a manner approved by the Authority twice in a newspaper published and circulating in the Islands, with a period of at least seven days but not more than ten days between each successive publication of the advertisement; and within twenty-one days of the final advertisement, owners of full legal capacity who for the time being reside within a radius of one thousand feet of the boundaries of the land to which the application relates, or who own land (including a strata lot) within a radius of one thousand feet of the boundaries but reside elsewhere in the Islands, may lodge objections with the Authority, stating their grounds.

-(12A) Notwithstanding subregulation (12), prior to consideration of an application for planning permission by the Authority, notice of such application shall be made on the form provided by the Director and shall be served on the following owners not more than three days prior to the date upon which the application is submitted to the Department of Planning -
+- (h) in a Neighbourhood Commercial zone, all structures and buildings up to two storeys, including ancillary buildings, walls and structures, shall be setback a minimum of fifty feet from the high water mark, with an additional fifteen foot setback for the third storey; and - (i) in other areas, no land adjacent to the waterfront (except in the Hotel/Tourism zone) may be developed by buildings unless each lot is at least one hundred feet in mean distance measured from high water mark at right angles to the nearest edge of the road boundary, and no building including ancillary buildings, walls and structures, shall, at any point, be closer than fifty feet to high water mark in areas where the coastline is ironshore, or seventy-five feet in other areas. - (11) Notwithstanding paragraphs (a) to (h) of subregulation (10), the Authority may grant permission for a setback to be located at a lesser distance than that prescribed in those paragraphs, having regard to - (a) the elevation of the property and its environs; - (b) the geology of the property; - (c) the storm/beach ridge; - (d) the existence of a protective reef adjacent to the proposed development; - (e) the location of adjacent development; and - (f) any other material consideration which the Authority considers will affect the proposal. - (12) Applications for the approval of places of public assembly, gas stations, garages, clubs, restaurants, bars, cinemas, excavations, bulk storage tanks, dive shops and related structures, quarries, hotels, industrial plants including workshops, obnoxious and other similar establishments shall be advertised by the applicant in a manner approved by the Authority twice in a newspaper published and circulating in the Islands, with a period of at least seven days but not more than ten days between each successive publication of the advertisement; and within twenty-one days of the final advertisement, owners of full legal capacity who for the time being reside within a radius of one thousand feet of the boundaries of the land to which the application relates, or who own land (including a strata lot) within a radius of one thousand feet of the boundaries but reside elsewhere in the Islands, may lodge objections with the Authority, stating their grounds. - (12A)Notwithstanding subregulation (12), prior to consideration of an application for planning permission by the Authority, notice of such application shall be made on the form provided by the Director and shall be served on the following owners not more than three days prior to the date upon which the application is submitted to the Department of Planning - (a) in the case of an application relating to development in a Residential zone -